-In Fall 2019, the department’s School Psychology program began enrolling students for a new Master of Science Educational Specialist Certificate (EdS) program.
+In Fall 2019, the department’s School Psychology program began enrolling students for a new Educational Specialist (EdS) degree program.

 For the EdS program, students will complete the program in 3 years (which includes 2 years of coursework and a 1-year internship), as opposed to the 5 years required in the PhD program.